The DAO hack controversy was one of the biggest events that shook the newly-formed Ethereum community back in 2016. Here's how it happened.

 The Beginning of DAO Project

-The infamous DAO project that we're specifically referring to is called "The DAO", which was created by a German startup company called Slock.it.
+The infamous DAO project we're referring to is called "The DAO", created by a German startup company called Slock.it.
 The DAO was launched on 30 April 2016, with a 28-day funding period.
 As the first truly decentralized, autonomous, and community-run fund ever, the project quickly gained recognition and became a hot topic of discussion.

 The DAO Hack